ameesme/React-Redux-Starterkit/README.md

 ![](http://forthebadge.com/images/badges/built-with-love.svg)

 A React / Redux Starterkit with unit-testing, linting and building to get you up to speed fast.
 Also includes things like a changelog, styleguide and a Yarn-setup.

+This kit is the result of the hard work of many developers at @GreenhouseGroupBV, my former employer.

 ## Inside the box

 | Category        | Name                  |